roman-milk/roman-milk.github.io/jen-and-me.md

  I finish the cleaning and place two large glasses of ice water beside the bed before I go through the bag of toys.
 I finally settle on some leather restraints, a large vibrator, and a butt-plug for the morning.

  I turn out the lights, curl up behind her, and reach around to hold one of her sweet new tits.
 I fall asleep with visions of her cumming under my ministrations dancing through my head.
-Report_Story #1